 Lawn mowers and other landscaping equipment can be cleaned of any fuel residue, broken down into its metal and plastic components, and the materials used in the production of new lawn equipment or other products.

-Using a junk removal service to pick up and recycle yard equipment like an old lawn mower can save you tons of time, energy, and headache.
+When you call the junk removal pros at LoadUp to pick up and recycle lawn mowers, we’ll also take any yard equipment and you’ll save you tons of time and energy.
 LoadUp offers easy haul-away and eco-friendly disposal for all kinds of lawn equipment and just about anything else you need to get rid of around the house.

 Got other kinds of junk to get rid of?BOOK A PICKUP ❯

-How to Find the Best Lawn Mower Hauling Service
+How to Find the Best Lawn Mower Disposal Service

-LoadUp recycles everything we pick up that we possibly can after hauling it away by taking everything to local recycling facilities, donating it to local charities, or disposing of it in other environmentally safe ways.
+LoadUp recycles everything we pick up that we possibly can after hauling it away by taking everything to local recycling facilities, donating it to local charities, or disposing of it in other environmentally-friendly ways.

 We’re also proud to offer exceptional customer service in addition to being the greenest junk haulers we can be.
 LoadUp is trusted by over 47,000 customers across the US, and it’s easy to see why from our customer reviews.

 Loaders are fast, friendly, professional, and incredibly efficient.
-If you want licensed junk removal pros who are completely insured and background checked, then you want to book your lawn mower removal appointment with LoadUp.
+If you want licensed junk removal experts who are completely insured and background checked, then you’re going to want to book your lawn mower removal appointment with LoadUp.

-Other junk removal companies provide an estimate but will require you to let them come on site and show them the lawn mower and any other junk you want disposed of, and they quote you based on the volume of space your junk takes up on their truck.
+Other junk removal companies provide an estimate but will require you to let them come on-site and show them the mower and any other junk you want disposed of, and they quote you based on the volume of space your junk takes up on their truck.